Goal-Space Planning with Subgoal Models: Putting it all together

 It is simple to extend the above pseudocode for the main policy update and the option policy update to use Double DQN \citep{van2016deep} updates with neural networks.
-The changes from the above pseudocode are 1) the use of a target network to stabilize learning with neural networks, 2) using polyak averaging to interpolate between the target network and the main network's weights, 3) changing the one-step bootstrap target to the DDQN equivalent, 4) adding a replay buffer for learning the main policy, and 5) changing the update from using a single sample to using a batch update.
+The changes from the above pseudocode are 1) the use of a target network to stabilize learning with neural networks, 2) changing the one-step bootstrap target to the DDQN equivalent, 3) adding a replay buffer for learning the main policy, and 4) changing the update from using a single sample to using a batch update.
 Because the number of subgoals is discrete, the equations for learning $\vggparams$ and $\gamggparams$ does not change.
-We summarize these changes for learning the main policy in Algorithm \ref{alg:DDQN_policy} and for learning subgoal models in Algorithm \ref{alg:DDQN_model}.
+We previously summarized these changes for learning the main policy in Algorithm \ref{alg:DDQN_GSP} and now detail the subgoal model learning in Algorithm \ref{alg:DDQN_model}.